 Now that I have flake salt around, I’ve found myself adding it to lots more, like sprinkling on a bowl of chocolate ice cream or on top of a chocolate smoothie loaded with toppings.

 Where to Buy Flake Sea Salt

 I was a little surprised when I couldn’t find flaky sea salt at my Super Target, but I ended up ordering this Maldon flaky salt from Amazon.
-It looks like it’s currently sold out, but here’s a similar one.
-I’ve also spotted it at Whole Foods since then.
+If this one happens to be sold out, here’s a similar one on Amazon I’ve also spotted it at Whole Foods since then.